 -

 To travel to Rocky Point, Mexico, U.S. citizens must have a valid passport or passport card.
 While not always enforced, Mexican law also requires that all non-Mexican citizens carry an immigration permit (Forma Migratoria Multiple or FMM) if they're traveling beyond the border zone.
+You must also have Mexican car insurance.

 -